EspressoAdvice.comUpdated April 2026

 The Acaia Lunar (around £200-250) deserves mention because it's the scale you'll see in specialty cafes worldwide.
 It's excellent: fast, precise, beautiful, with app connectivity and automatic shot timing.

 However, for home use, we can't recommend it over the Fellow Tally Pro or even the Timemore Black Mirror.
 The Lunar's cafe workflow features don't translate to home environments, and the price premium over the Tally Pro isn't justified by better performance.
-The Acaia Pearl (around £150) offers similar precision without the Lunar's compact footprint.
+The Acaia Pearl (around £150) has similar precision without the Lunar's compact footprint.

 If you want Acaia specifically for the aesthetic or brand, that's valid.
 But for pure performance-to-price, the scales above serve home baristas better.